Traveling with a baby can be a great experience… or…

-When traveling with a baby, it is not always easy to find a nice spot to change diapers.
+When traveling, it is not always easy to find a nice place for changing diapers.

 To facilitate diapering, bring a foldable changing pad that fits into your diaper bag.
 With this and a small towel, you can put your baby down for diapering almost anywhere if you have to.

-Diaper rash is never a fun thing and even less so when traveling.
-Bring a good ointment and let your baby be naked as often as possible is you are in a warm and humid place.
+Diaper rash is never fun and even less so when traveling.
+Bring a good ointment and let your baby spend time without diapers as often as possible if you are in a warm and humid place.

-And bring enough diapers to last until you can find new ones, of course.
+And remember to bring enough diapers to last until you can find new ones, of course.

 Want tips on where to go traveling with your little one?
 Visit our section where parents can share tips with each other.
 You can both share your own secret baby-friendly vacation spots and get ideas on places and even hotels and malls to visit with your baby.